temitopeakin1/200-days-of-reactjs/README.md

-🤔#100-days-of-reactjs
+🤔#200-days-of-reactjs
 Starting from the Basic fundamentals progressing to Intermediate to Ninja.
-It's a commitment to Master React for the next 100days, and build a Solid Project every weekend.
+It's a commitment to Master React for the next 200days, and build a Solid Project every weekend.

-Commenced April 4th 2023 -- End July 12th 2023.
+Commenced June 19th 2023 -- .

 📋 What’s the plan?
 1. Code for a minimum of 3hours everyday on React.